 What can I use the money for?

 You can use your loan for any business expense.
-But if you use it for anything other than payroll costs, mortgage interest, rent or utilities during the eight weeks after getting the loan, you’ll have to pay the loan back.
+But if you use it for anything other than payroll costs, mortgage interest, rent, utilities or other eligible expenses during the eight to 24 weeks of coverage after getting the loan, you’ll have to pay the loan back.

 What are the terms of the loan?